To follow the paleo diet, you first need to remove grains and dairy products from your life, but is almond milk paleo? Let’s find out.

 This causes bloating, abdominal pain, gas and intestinal problems.
-Considering that milk and dairy products have an important place in our diet, what should those who seek an alternative do?
+Considering that milk and dairy product have an important place in our diet, what should those who seek an alternative do?

-If almond milk is consumed, is this a problem for those following the paleo diet?
+Is this a problem for those following the paleo diet if almond milk is consumed?

 We have to say with regret that you cannot consume most almond milk on the Paleo diet.
 But the good news is that you can make almond milk suitable for a paleo diet.
 Here is the recipe;

-When you keep 1 cup of raw cashew or almond in salty water the night before, blend it with 2 cups of water and filter the water, you will have healthy and delicious herbal milk.
+When you keep 1 cup of raw cashew or almond in salty water the night before, blend it with 2 cups of water, and filter it, you will have healthy and delicious herbal milk.

 You can also consume the remaining almond/cashew pulp like cheese curds by adding lemon, salt and black cumin seed.